[Opinion] The 'nanny state' in consumer health needs to go

 Let us let consumers choose for themselves instead.

-Bill Wirtz is a Policy Analyst for the Consumer Choice Center
+Bill Wirtz is a policy analyst for the Consumer Choice Center, a lobby group in Brussels